Pravesh-7/ai-interview-simulation-platform/README.md

 ## ⚠️ Known Limitations
 - The accuracy of Speech-to-Text (`webkitSpeechRecognition`) relies entirely on native browser APIs (best on Chrome).
-- AI generation speed is dependent on the external Gemini API latency.
+- AI generation speed is dependent on the external HuggingFace/DeepSeek API latency.
 - Piston code execution currently limits heavy library imports (standard libraries only).

 ---